PaulaBersabe/Computer-Science/README.md

 # Duplicate Product Detection Using LSH

-This project introduces a methodology to identify duplicate products in large-scale e-commerce datasets. the following steps are involved in the code:
+This project introduces a methodology to identify duplicate products in large-scale e-commerce datasets.
+The following steps are involved in the code:
 - **Data cleaning and preprocesing for consistency**.
 - **Model words** and **key-value pairs** extracted from product attributes.
 - **Locality Sensitive Hashing (LSH)** to efficiently select candidate pairs.